ReadyResearchers-2023-24/cis-600-f2023-610-s2024-senior-thesis-simojo/thesis.md

 \max_\theta E_{s\sim \mathcal{D}}\Big[ Q_\phi(s,\mu_\theta(s)) \Big].
 $$ {#eq:policy}

+### Robotic Dynamics

+Now that we have established the significance of the DDPG algorithm, we can move on to briefly explain how rotational dynamics are treated in robotic simulations.
+As opposed to point masses, the orientation of the bodies being simulated is essential.
+Thus, it is necessary to understand how angular orientations and rotational dynamics are treated by Gazebo and from the standpoint of rigid body dynamics in general.

-### Rotational Matrix Defined by Roll, Pitch, and Yaw
+#### Rotational Matrix Defined by Roll, Pitch, and Yaw

 With the earth's reference frame as $R^{E}$ and the quadcopter's body's reference frame as $R^{b}$, the *attitude* of the quadcopter is known by the